Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We investigated the use of the more general $q$-logarithm for entropy regularization and KL regularization, instead of the standard logarithm ($q=1$), which gave rise to Tsallis entropy and Tsallis KL regularization.
-We extended several results previously shown for $q=1$, namely we proved (a) the form of the Tsallis policy in terms of the past action-values, (b) convergence of value iteration for $q=2$ and (c) a relationship between adding a $q$-logarithm to the action-value update, to provide implicit KL regularization and entropy regularization, mimicking Munchausen Value Iteration (MVI).
+We extended several results previously shown for $q=1$, namely we proved (a) the form of the Tsallis policy can be expressed by $q$-exponential function; (b) Tsallis KL-regularized policies are weighted average of past action-values; (c) the convergence of value iteration for $q=2$ and (d) a relationship between adding a $q$-logarithm of policy to the action-value update, to provide implicit Tsallis KL regularization and entropy regularization, generalizing the original Munchausen Value Iteration (MVI).
 We used these results to propose a generalization to MVI, which we call MVI($q$), because for $q=1$ we exactly recover MVI.
 We showed empirically that the generalization to $q >1$ can be beneficial, providing notable improvements in the Atari 2600 benchmark.